DeepaSaru/GameRecommenderSystem/README.md

 Building a Recommender System with Steam Dataset

-In this task, you will work with a dataset extracted from Steam, an online video game distribution platform.
+In this task, we will work with a dataset extracted from Steam, an online video game distribution platform.
 The dataset is provided as steam-200k.csv and contains information about members’ purchase and play behaviors.

 The dataset has four columns: